Vara-Lab/traffic-light-integration/traffic_light_contract/README.md

 cargo build --release
 ```

-Once the compilation is complete, locate the `wasm.opt.wasm` file in the `target/wasm32-unknown-unknown/release` directory and the `app.id.` file in the `wasm` directory.
+Once the compilation is complete, locate the `wasm.opt.wasm` file in the `target/wasm32-unknown-unknown/release` directory and the `app.id` file in the `wasm` directory.

 ## Interact with your contract on Vara Network